 These drawings can be characterised with heavy line weight and a sketchy texture – something that I am comfortable with.
 It probably took me around 20 minutes to complete each.
 Unlike previous portraits I had done before, now most of them in this series (with the exception of “Swimsuits”) have the background included in to provide a sense of context rather than have the person floating in the middle of limbo.

 Something I would like to highlight in this collection would be “Vomiting Blood” – the only drawing that features red ink.
 The original intention was to recreate a burst of another colour in a monochromic atmosphere like what I had done in my previous work, Red, Transistor.
 The plan was to give the featureless face red lips to achieve the same effect as Red.
 Little had I known that the red pen was a bit leaky and it smudged half the face.
-In frustration I had the entire figure blotched out in red, making the figure in my opinion appear as some sort of vengeful spirit.
+In frustration I had the entire figure blotched out in red, making the figure, in my opinion, appear as some sort of vengeful spirit.
 To push things further, I had statements written on a separate piece of paper and had it stuck onto the drawing as if they are speech boxes in a comic strip, rather than the traditional way of drawing on it directly.
-In this particular piece it states “The body of a Japanese female citizen has been found under the XX Bridge.”.
-This gives more context to what I am portraying and could be a stand alone piece or could be a start of a new series.
+In this particular piece, it states “The body of a Japanese female citizen has been found under the XX Bridge.”.
+This gives more context to what I am portraying and could be a stand-alone piece or could be the start of a new series.

 More to come.